vivienhuangg/nibble/design/concepts/Version/implementation.md

     }

-    // Prepare the PromptHistoryEntry for the NEW version being created.
-    // This is derived from the draftDetails passed. const promptHistoryEntry: PromptHistoryEntry = {
+    // Prepare the PromptHistoryEntry for the NEW version being created. const promptHistoryEntry: PromptHistoryEntry = {
       promptText: draftDetails.goal,
       modelName: "SimulatedAIModel", // Placeholder for actual LLM used